mikolasan/mikolasan.github.io/src/markdown/ai/the-smallest-transformer.md

 ## Homework

 - What is a usual window size for attention in current models?
 See [here](https://stats.stackexchange.com/questions/411736/why-do-attention-models-need-to-choose-a-maximum-sentence-length/411919#411919) why it's theoretically infinite
+- How Transformers solve problem with [overfitting usually caused by softmax](https://smerity.com/articles/2017/mixture_of_softmaxes.html)?

+> The softmax allows you to produce a probability distribution over a set of classes